superlinked/VectorHub/docs/articles/semantic_search_news.md

 ![musk acquires twitter](../assets/use_cases/semantic_search_news/musk_twitter.png)

+Because our dataset is significantly biased towards older articles, and recency is set to 0, our query retrieves articles highly relevant to the content of our search article - focused on either Elon Musk or Twitter.

-That we can start biasing towards recency, navigating the tradeoff of letting less connected but recent news into the mix.
+To get more recent articles into the mix, we can start biasing toward recency, navigating the tradeoff between recency and text similarity.

 ```python
 result = app.query(